garfix/richard/docs/2024-remarks.md

 ===

-This could well be asserted, but Rafael states in his dissertation that no nouns are built-in.
+This could well be asserted, but Raphael states in his dissertation that no nouns are built-in.
 So we might as well take this along.

 ## 2024-11-02